• Page 1 Chronology

 ©Canada Post

-George Morrison, Grand Portage band of Lake Superior Chippewa.
-(September 30, 1919 – April 17, 2000) Was an abstract painter and sculptor that the U.S. Post office acknowledged with a souvenir sheet of stamps of him and five of his works in 2022.
+George Morrison, Grand Portage band of Lake Superior Chippewa. ( 1919 - 2000) He was an abstract painter & sculptor that the U.S. Post office acknowledged with a souvenir sheet of stamps of five of his works in 2022.

 George Catlin and some of his Ojibbeway: